|Mary Ann Loss (#47521274)|

-For the past three years I have been dedicating time to findagrave.com primarily adding records for my extended family, friends and local cemeteries.
+For the past three years I have been dedicating time to findagrave.com primarily adding records for my extended family, friends and veterans' and local cemeteries.

 Additionally, in late 2012 I completed my application and was accepted into the Daughters of 1812, my first lineage society.

 Alma Smith, AlphiesGrandson, Carol Hannan, Curt Deal, Donald Spitler, Elizabeth Spitl..., Gardner grows r..., Joan Thomas Hol..., John Myhre, Joyce Nance-Woo..., Julie Gagnon, KAB, Kathy R., L Bonin, Lynne Rogers, Margaret Picket..., NJBrewer, OBXr, paerwin, SMG, [View all Find A Grave Friends...]

 |Messages left for Mary Ann Loss (260)||[Leave Message]|